-Robin Archibald has a wide range of experience in advising and managing transactions in the UK closed-ended funds sector over his 35 year career as a corporate financier including with Samuel Montagu, S G Warburg and Natwest Markets.
+Robin Archibald has a wide range of experience in advising and managing transactions in the UK closed-end funds sector over his 35 year career as a corporate financier including with Samuel Montagu, S G Warburg and Natwest Markets.
 He retired from Winterflood Investment Trusts in May 2014, where he was formerly Head of Corporate Finance and Broking.
-He is currently a non-executive director of Albion Technology & General VCT PLC, Ediston Property Investment Company PLC, Capital Gearing Trust PLC and Henderson European Focus Trust plc, and serves as audit chair on three of these other investment companies.
+He is currently Chairman of Albion Technology & General VCT PLC and a non-executive director of Ediston Property Investment Company PLC, Capital Gearing Trust PLC and Henderson European Focus Trust plc, and currently serves as audit chair on two of these other investment companies.
 He is a Chartered Accountant.

-4 years, appointed a Director in May 2017
+5 years, appointed a Director in May 2017